Mud volcano: Azerbaijan

 Azerbaijan and its Caspian coastline are home to nearly 400 mud volcanoes, more than half the total throughout the continents.
 Most mud volcanoes in Azerbaijan are active; some are protected by the Azerbaijan Ministry of Ecology and Natural Resources, and the admission of people, for security reasons, is prohibited.
 In 2001, one mud volcano 15 km from Baku made world headlines when it started ejecting flames 15 m high.

 In Azerbaijan, eruptions are driven from a deep mud reservoir which is connected to the surface even during dormant periods, when seeping water shows a deep origin.
 Seeps have temperatures that are generally above ambient ground temperature by 2 C-change – 3 C-change.

 On 4 July 2021, a mud volcano eruption on Dashli Island in the Caspian Sea, near an oil platform off the coast of Azerbaijan, caused a massive explosion and fireball, which was seen across the region, including from the capital Baku, which is 74 km to the north.
 The flames towered 500 m into the air.
 There were no reports of injuries or damage to any oil platforms.
 The last previous volcanic eruption on the island was recorded in 1945 and the preceding one in 1920.

 India

-Extensive mud volcanism on the Andaman accretionary prism, located at the Andaman Islands in the Indian Ocean.
+Extensive mud volcanism occurs on the Andaman accretionary prism, located at the Andaman Islands in the Indian Ocean.